'I believe in Zlatan' - Ibrahimovic sets new personal best as Milan eye Scudetto run | Goal.com

 More than 20 years into his professional career, Zlatan Ibrahimovic is still setting new career-best goalscoring marks.

-The AC Milan striker fired both goals for AC Milan on Monday as the Serie A contenders took down Cagliari 2-0.
+The AC Milan striker fired both goals for his side on Monday as the Serie A contenders took down Cagliari 2-0.

 Ibrahimovic now has 12 goals through just eight Serie A games, putting him level with Lautaro Martinez and Romelu Lukaku for second in the league and behind only Cristiano Ronaldo.